jcsancho/paperMod/content/posts/first.md

 categories: ["seo"]
 ---

 # This is my post
+Hello everybody

 go to my [second post](/posts/second/)